SikuliX/SikuliX-Docs/src/main/resources/docs/source/globals.rst

 	folders, that are imported
         (see: :ref:`Reuse of Code and Images <ImportingSikuliScripts>`).

-        Currently (will be revised in version 1.2), you should not use a path pointing to a location inside a jar file.
+        Currently (will be revised in version 1.2), you should not use a jar file folder, Use :py:func:`addImagePath` instead.
-          Use :py:function:`addImagePath` instead.

 .. py:function:: getBundlePath()